MoserMichael/my-notes/dev-gotchas.md

 /today i learned that Leetcode exists since 2010, [wiki](https://en.wikipedia.org/wiki/LeetCode) - so much about taking wrong turns...
 Still I am doing these problems for some time now, and still don't feel that i am getting any faster at solving them, or getting any better at making a show while presenting them.
 Where it helps: I don't get lost when reading tricky problem statements, so there is some sense in doing all this.../
 //-->

+6/10/23 - I am passed a hundred leetcode problems, (hi, [that's me on leetcode](https://leetcode.com/michaelmo123/) )

+My observations, so far:

+- Now can still takes me hours to solve a problem, that would probably be not very good with a real interview session.
+- I am now reading the problem descriptions with more attention to detail.
+- I have also lost this shock and awe of the interviewing
-6/10/23 - I am passed a hundred leetcode problems, (hi, [that's me on leetcode](https://leetcode.com/michaelmo123/) Now can still takes me hours to solve a problem, but at least I am over the 'leetcode shock', and I am now reading the problem descriptions thorougly, without getting afraid of them.
-Some people take Leetcode really hard, however it turns out that it is possible to get past any kind of abuse, as a programmer...
+- I am over the initial 'leetcode shock', and  Some people take Leetcode really hard.
+However it turns out, that it is possible to get past any kind of abuse, as a programmer...

 ---30/07/23 20:23:26----------------------